2007 Micronesian presidential election: Candidates

-Joseph Urusemal received his Bachelor of Arts degree in Administration of Justice in 1976 and went to work for the Jackson County Department of Correction.
+Joseph Urusemal received his Bachelor of Arts degree in administration of justice in 1976 and went to work for the Jackson County Department of Correction.
 He worked for the government of Jackson County for about six years until he returned to Micronesia in 1982.
 Upon his arrival to Micronesia, he worked with the State Department of Education as a teacher and counselor at the Outer Islands High School.
 During his tenure, he served on the Education Steering Committee where he was a key player in establishing Yap's State Education Five Year Plan.
 Urusemal was elected as Yap State's representative to the Fifth Congress of Micronesia.
-He also held membership on the following committees; Health Education and Social Affairs; Resources and Development; and External Affairs.
-Urusemal held his seat in the next Congress until he was selected to be the Floor Leader of the Seventh Micronesian Congress.
-He was also a member on the following Standing Committees; Health, Education, and Social Affairs; Resources and Development; Transportation and Communication; and Judiciary and Governmental Operations.
-During the next five congresses, Urusemal held his role as Floor Leader of the Congress and his membership on the same four Standing Committees.
-Joseph Urusemal was the Vice Chairman of the Joint Committee on Compact Economic Negotiations and was the Chairman of the Working Group.
-During his tenure in Congress, Urusemal also served as the Secretary General for the National Group to the Asia-Pacific Parliamentarians' Union.
-On May 11, 2003, Joseph J. Urusemal was seated as the Sixth President of Micronesia.
+He also held membership on the following committees: Health Education and Social Affairs; Resources and Development; and External Affairs.
+Urusemal held his seat in the next Congress until he was selected to be the floor leader of the Seventh Micronesian Congress.
+He was also a member on the following standing committees: Health, Education, and Social Affairs; Resources and Development; Transportation and Communication; and Judiciary and Governmental Operations.
+During the next five congresses, Urusemal held his role as Floor Leader of the Congress and his membership on the same four standing committees.
+Joseph Urusemal was the vice chairman of the Joint Committee on Compact Economic Negotiations and was the chairman of the Working Group.
+During his tenure in Congress, Urusemal also served as the secretary general for the National Group to the Asia-Pacific Parliamentarians' Union.
+On May 11, 2003, Joseph J. Urusemal was seated as the sixth president of Micronesia.

-Election Result
+Election result

-117,977 people were registered to vote in the congressional election however, only 39,067 votes were cast.
-Despite the exceptionally low turnout, Freedom House claims that it hardly affects the results of the congressional election, which directly affects the Presidential election, due to Micronesia's high freedom rating.
-Micronesia is ranked as a 1 on Freedom Houses scale of 1 being most free and 7 being the least.
+A total of 117,977 people were registered to vote in the congressional election; however, only 39,067 votes were cast.
+Despite the exceptionally low turnout, Freedom House claims that it hardly affects the results of the congressional election, which directly affects the presidential election, due to Micronesia's high freedom rating.
+Micronesia is ranked as a 1 on Freedom House's scale of 1 being most free and 7 being the least.
 They are also ranked 1 in terms of civil liberties and political rights.
-Manny Mori won the Presidency while Alik L. Alik won the Vice Presidency.
-There are no public records in regards to the vote distribution however, Jack Corbett of the University of Southampton speculates that Mori won the Presidency due to his experience in business.
-It is for the same reason that Alik was elected Vice President, because he has a great deal of international experience.
+Manny Mori won the presidency while Alik L. Alik won the vice presidency.
+There are no public records in regards to the vote distribution; however, Jack Corbett of the University of Southampton speculates that Mori won the presidency owing to his experience in business.
+It is for the same reason that Alik was elected vice president, because he has a great deal of international experience.
 Being a small nation, Micronesia has a great desire to be more involved with the global marketplace and wanted a leader with experience in that area to drive them forward.
 Mori also gained a lot of popularity because it was the first time that his state, Chuuk which consists of 16 islands, approached the election with a unified delegation and support for Mori.